simplex-chat/simplex-chat/graph-messaging.md

+# Graph-messaging protocol

-# Graph-messaging protocol: a generic protocol for asynchronous unidirectional messaging
+A generic client-server protocol for asynchronous distributed unidirectional messaging

 ## Problems of the existing messaging protocols